 Vitiligo frequently doesn’t cause any other symptoms.
 Tinea versicolor, however, may lead to dryness and scaliness on the affected patches.
 People with the infection can also experience occasional mild itching or excessive sweating.

 Neither vitiligo nor tinea versicolor are contagious — you cannot catch them from someone else, and you cannot give them to someone else.
 Aside from this commonality, however, the two conditions have very different causes.

 Tinea versicolor is a skin condition that results from the overgrowth of Malassezia furfur — a type of fungus (yeast) that occurs naturally on the skin.
 Although this yeast is normally found on the surface of the skin, in some cases, it starts to grow out of control.
-When small colonies of Malassezia furfur start to form, a substance forms that does not allow the skin to get darker when exposed to sunlight.
+When small colonies of Malassezia furfur start to form, they produce a substance that does not allow the skin to get darker when exposed to sunlight.
 This is what causes the hypopigmentation and other symptoms of tinea versicolor.

 In vitiligo, melanocytes — the cells responsible for making skin pigment — are destroyed, resulting in a loss of pigment and the appearance of lighter, depigmented patches.
 There are many theories about what causes vitiligo, but most researchers agree that, in most cases, vitiligo is an autoimmune condition.
 In other words, depigmented patches and other symptoms of vitiligo are caused by the body’s immune system thinking the body’s own melanocytes are foreign and attacking them.

 Tinea versicolor is common among people who live in tropical and subtropical climates.
 People living in these warm, moist environments may even experience tinea versicolor throughout the entire year.